Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam/learn.rst

 This will build the application on the /application volume.

-The code can be forked here: `<https://github.com/Terradue/BEAM-Arithm-tutorial/fork>`_
+The code can be modified by forking the repository here: `<https://github.com/Terradue/BEAM-Arithm-tutorial/fork>`_